mustafa1mohammadi/appointment-management-system/README.md

 ## Configuration
 After checking the Environment, you should first import the project into the IDE and then configure database.
 That's it.
+After importing the project, right click on the project root directory, click **Maven -> Update Project -> Choose the project -> check the option *Force Update***  and click OK.

+The project will be built regarding the dependencies and then you can setup the database.

 ## Environment
 IDE: STS